Imalent RT70 Flashlight Review Update

 I compare everything to the Killzone 219b BLF-348 because it’s inexpensive and has the best tint!

-Random Comparisons and Competitive Options….
+Random Comparisons and Competitive Options

 Here’s a link to a relevantly filtered page on parametrek.com.
 I use that site a lot!

 There are some other lights with the same emitter (claimed, anyway, 70.2), which also claim a much higher total output – the lowest of that mix being 5200 lumens.
 To wit: there are other similar lights with much higher output than this one.
-This one appears to be the only with an integrated charger, though.
-Also the others are Thrunite or Acebeam, and likely to be much more expensive than the sale price on this Imalent!
+This one appears to be the only one with an integrated charger, though.
+Also, the others are Thrunite or Acebeam, and likely to be much more expensive than the sale price on this Imalent!

 Conclusion